JetBrains/guide/site/webstorm/tips/create-scratch/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Need to make notes or draft up some code outside of the project context?
 Use scratches!
-Press

-  *Cmd+Shift+N* on macOS or *Ctrl+Shift+Alt+Insert* on Windows/Linux and then

-  select the language of the scratch file.
+Press *Cmd+Shift+N* on macOS or *Ctrl+Shift+Alt+Insert* on Windows/Linux and then select the language of the scratch file.
----